|Subject:||CJIS Compliant File Sharing Solution|

 |Last modified on:||4/22/22 1:22 PM|

-SynaMan is an ideal remote file-transfer/sharing solution for individuals as well as corporate users, offering a cost-effective way to quickly and easily transfer files of any type and size to any machine running a variety of operating systems.
-SynaMan is used by countless organizations and entities in the Criminal Justice world, to help them share and manage documents and other data.
+SynaMan is an ideal on-premise file-transfer/sharing solution for individuals and corporate users, offering a cost-effective way to quickly and easily transfer files of any type and size to any machine running various operating systems.
+SynaMan is used by countless organizations and entities in the Criminal Justice world to help them share and manage documents and other data.

 Below you will find the various sections that SynaMan has some influence over that directly relate to the CJIS Security policy.

 Policy Area 1: Information Exchange Agreements The information shared through communication mediums shall be protected with appropriate security safeguards.
 The agreements established by entities sharing information across systems and communications mediums are vital to ensuring all parties fully understand and agree to a set of security standards.

 This is a shared responsibility between SynaMan and your organization's System Administrators.
 SynaMan has the ability to impose industry standard Security Controls such as <Two-Factor Authentication (2FA/MFA), Strict Password Policy, and strict Access Control Mechanisms.

 Policy Area 4: Auditing and Accountability Agencies shall implement audit and accountability controls to increase the probability of authorized users conforming to a prescribed pattern of behavior.
 Agencies shall carefully assess the inventory of components that compose their information systems to determine which security controls are applicable to the various components.
 Auditing controls are typically applied to the components of an information system that provide auditing capability (servers, etc.) and would not necessarily be applied to every user-level workstation within the agency.
 As technology advances, more powerful and diverse functionality can be found in such devices as personal digital assistants and cellular telephones, which may require the application of security controls in accordance with an agency assessment of risk.

 This section refers to audit logging capabilities and requirements.